Costa Rica Wildlife Sanctuary

 Itinerary

-The following is an example itinerary of a 2-week stay starting on a Friday, with 1-week stays and longer durations also available.
+The following is an example itinerary of a 2-week stay starting on a Friday, though longer durations are available.
 As the project is based at a wildlife sanctuary, itineraries and all volunteer activities are subject to change depending on the needs of the sanctuary and the animals present when you visit.

 Day 1 - The Adventure Begins: Upon arrival at the sanctuary, just a 20-minute drive from the airport, you'll have the chance to get comfortable, familiarise yourself with your accommodation, and meet your fellow volunteers.
 Depending on your arrival time, you might have time to explore the sanctuary's beautiful surroundings before enjoying dinner and preparing for your volunteering experience ahead!